201019-UiPath/Team3-P2/README.md

 ## Project Description

-Automation project made with UiPath Studio 2019.10.5, by Jacob Jennings, Lindsey Weber, and Vincent Weis.
+Automation project for adding free games to a user's associated game account, and installing them to a specific machine after addition.
+Made with UiPath Studio 2019.10.5, by Jacob Jennings, Lindsey Weber, and Vincent Weis.

 ## Technologies Used